autowarefoundation/autoware.universe/tools/reaction_analyzer/README.md

 **After you record the rosbags, you can set the `path_bag_without_object` and `path_bag_with_object` parameters with the paths of the recorded rosbags.**

+## Results

+The results will be stored in the `csv` file format and written to the `output_file_path` you defined.
+It shows each pipeline of the Autoware by using header timestamp of the messages, and it reports `Node Latency`, and `Total Latency` for each of the nodes.

+- `Node Latency`: The time difference between previous and current node's reaction timestamps.
+- `Total Latency`: The time difference between the message's published timestamp and the spawn obstacle command sent timestamp.

 ## Parameters

 | Name                                                                         | Type   | Description                                                                                                                                   |